rreinold/fs-explorer/README.md

 ### Unit Tests

-Unit tests are available, and are run with:
+Unit tests are available for deterministic utility functions in util/utils.go, and are run with:

 ```
 go test ./...
 ```

 ### System Tests

-This is an outstanding item, which should rely on a testing harness that support REST calls.
+This is an outstanding item, which should rely on a testing harness can create files on disk and then check JSON responses.

 ## Roadmap

-- For v1.0.0, prepend basepath of 'v1' for backwards compatibility
+1. For v1.0.0, prepend basepath of 'v1' for backwards compatibility
-- Add concurrency on os.Stat calls for fetching multiple file details
+2. Add concurrency on os.Stat calls for fetching multiple file details
-- Add System Tests
+3. Add System Tests
+4. Add other HTTP Method: POST, PUT, DELETE

 ## Credit